European Traveler

 Falaise Aval at Etretat

 No toilets or water are available once away from the beachfront.
-“Doing” the rocks require about an hour for each side.
+“Doing” the rocks requires about an hour for each side but longer walks are also pleasant.
 Sturdy footwear is advisable but not essential.

 GetYourGuide